 Bargain on everything you want to buy!
 Usually start from a very low price, cut the zero off from the original price and divide into two to get a real price of the item.
 I wanted to buy a mask and was asked for 250 dirhams, finally bought it for 100 only because I was too tired having a longer conversation with the seller.
 But in my riad hotel people told me I still bought it way to expensive.

 - Jemaa el-Fna Square (see description above),

 - Everyone will be sending you to the leather market, saying there’s a festival and you’re lucky to be here that day.
 Bullshit!!
 The place is unpleasant, dirty and smelly.
-I’m trying to avoid any kind of leather clothing it’s not a place I would recommend.
+I’m trying to avoid any kind of leather clothing, so it’s not a place I would recommend.

-- Walk the streets of Marrakesh they are full of temporary exhibitions – breathtaking riads coloured by art.
+- Walk the streets of Marrakesh they are full of temporary exhibitions – located in breathtaking riads arrangements.

 - Women’s Museum – if you want to understand Women’s culture and traditions it’s the right place.
-Entrance is something like 25 DH.
+Entrance is around 25 DH.

 - There’s lots of museums in Marrakesh so it’s up to you how much time you want to spend inside rather then outside.
 Other interesting options are Orientalist Museum and Museum of Marrakesh.